FranckPachot/yb-master-latency/README.md

 If you want more details about the read requests, you can run `\! sh print_docdb_requests.sh` after setting `yb_debug_log_docdb_requests=on`.

-Here is an exampel to show that an EXPLAIN SELECT is not sufficient to cache all catalog info required by an UPDATE:
+Here is an example to show that an EXPLAIN SELECT is not sufficient to cache all catalog info required by an UPDATE:

 ```
 yugabyte=# \c